-When lawsuits involve dangerous drugs and medical devices, airplane crashes, and other complex issues affecting large numbers of people, sometimes the federal court system uses multidistrict litigation (MDL) to better manage the cases.
+When lawsuits involve dangerous drugs, defective products, and other complex issues affecting large numbers of people, sometimes the federal court system uses multidistrict litigation (MDL) to better manage the cases.
 In multidistrict litigation, multiple civil cases that share a common issue are transferred to a single district court.
 That court then handles all discovery and pretrial proceedings for the lawsuits.
 The goal of MDL is to conserve resources and foster consistent court rulings across different lawsuits that involve similar legal issues.
 Read on to learn more about MDL.

 Multidistrict litigation is a special procedure in which federal civil (noncriminal) cases from around the country are transferred to one court.
 The cases must have one or more questions of fact (issues to be determined by looking at the evidence) in common.
 One judge manages the litigation during the pretrial and discovery process.
 If a case does not settle during MDL, or is not dismissed during MDL, it is sent back to the original court for trial.

 In 1968 Congress created the MDL system in order to coordinate federal complex litigation filed in multiple districts.
 The goals of MDL are efficiency and economy.
 By consolidating the discovery proceedings and pretrial motions, the parties save money and time.

 MDL conserves judicial time and resources, too.
 Rather than having 100 judges across the country hear similar pretrial motions and preside over similar discovery disputes, the one MDL judge handles all of it.

 MDL also promotes consistency in legal rulings.
 Rather than having several judges rule differently on the same pretrial issue, the MDL judge (who becomes an expert in the factual and legal issues) makes one decision that applies to all of the lawsuits.